What to do to get registered

 T-Mobile penalty for content violations - per violation

-If we are charged one of these fees due to a violation of one of your brands/campaigns, we will pass these on to you.
-Repeated violations will result in the brand being blocked from future messaging campaigns.
+If we are charged one of these fees due to a violation of your brand/campaign, we will pass these on to you.
+Repeated violations will result in your brand being blocked from future messaging campaigns.

 Other operators may add penalties in the future.